Short-sellers cast eye towards struggling UK retailers

-Lacklustre festive spending is expected to blight a wave of New Year trading figures from Marks & Spencer (MKS.L), WHSmith (SMWH.L), Carpetright CATVU.L, Home Retail Group HOME.L and Mothercare (MTC.L), who have all suffered a spike in the volumes of stock out on loan, a key indicator of short-selling interest.
+Lacklustre festive spending is expected to blight a wave of New Year trading figures from Marks & Spencer, WHSmith , Carpetright, Home Retail Group and Mothercare, who have all suffered a spike in the volumes of stock out on loan, a key indicator of short-selling interest.

 Short-selling is a common way for hedge funds and other equity traders to bet on falling share prices.
 Short-sellers borrow stocks to sell them in the hope of scooping them up later at a lower price and pocketing the difference.